hamdi458/holbertonschool-zero_day/0x03-git/README.md

-his is a project about the use of git and its commands
+This is a project about git and its configuration